-Golf Carts batteries typically are better and have thicker plates.
+Golf Carts batteries are typically made better and have thicker lead plates.

 I decided to write this article because 75% of the people I help have the wrong battery for them installed in their RV.
 Your battery must state the AH (Amp Hour) capacity on the label or it is not a deep cycle battery.
 Most of these people went to an RV Dealer where they have a rack of batteries and you get to pick a pretty one.
 This article will help you find the best functioning battery for your RV, the way you use it.

 If your RV is plugged in most of the time.

 For people that keep their RV plugged in at RV park or home all most all of the time only replace battery when non functional.
 Try to find a battery with same physical size making sure to choose one with an AH rating on it.
 Each battery will have a capacity around 100AH.
 Scroll down to Brands.

 While boondocking our battery has many important tasks to do for us, some will be surprised how much we rely on them.
 The devices that require 12v power include Propane fridge controller, furnace thermostat and blower, lights, water pump, radio, move the slides, tounge jack, some leveling systems, many awnings and various others devices.
 Of course we can’t forget about starting the generator either, if you have one onboard.

 This can be critical, your RV came with battery compartment or box and a venting system.
 It will be easier, but not always required to have your new batteries fit in same boxes.
 Flooded lead batteries will require adding water, checking the specific gravity and the venting system will have to remain functional.
 When measuring the battery box don’t forget to leave yourself enough height for connecting the battery terminals.
 If you decide to go with AGM or Lithium you have the ability to bypass the venting system, some mount them in living quarters for smaller temperature swings.